dinanathsj29/css3-fundamentals-tutorial/README.md

 ```

 ### 3.10.
 Pseudo-class Selector
-We used many selectors like `element, class, id, universal` etc. these are fully dependent on DOM structural representation (Document Object Model).
+We used many selectors like `element, class, id, universal` etc. which are fully dependent on DOM structural representation (Document Object Model).
 But special states like `:hover, :active, :visited, :before :after` are styled with Pseudo-class Selector.
 - pseudo means `not actually but having the appearance of; pretended; false or spurious;`
 - Pseudo-class selectors are CSS selectors with a colon preceding them `:`
 - A CSS pseudo-class is a keyword added to a selector that specifies a `special state` of the selected element(s) like `hover, active, focus, visited, link`